MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ---
 # Sorting, searching, and filtering

-There are a few things that you can do that will help you scan, find, and limit records on a list or in a report or XMLport.
-These include sorting, searching, and filtering.
-You can apply some or all of these simultaneously to quickly find or analyze your data.
+There are a few things that you can do that help you scan, find, and limit records on a list or in a report or XMLport.
+These things include operations like sorting, searching, and filtering.
+You can apply some or all of these operations simultaneously to quickly find or analyze your data.

 [!INCLUDE [about-ui-learn](includes/about-ui-learn.md)]